aws/aws-cdk/packages/@aws-cdk/aws-lambda/README.md

 See [the AWS documentation](https://docs.aws.amazon.com/lambda/latest/dg/concurrent-executions.html) managing concurrency.

-### Lambda with Application AutoScaling
+### Lambda with Provisioned Concurrency AutoScaling

-Application AutoScaling can be added on to Lambda Aliases using the `alias.autoScaleProvisionedConcurrency()` API:
+Provisioned Concurrency AutoScaling can be added on to Lambda Aliases using the `alias.autoScaleProvisionedConcurrency()` API:

 ```ts
 import * as lambda from '@aws-cdk/aws-lambda';